LA Pet Cemetery

 As with many cemeteries, ghosts lurk in this one as well.
 The ghosts of long deceased pets.
-It is rumored that Kabar, Rudolph Valentino's Great Dane, haunts the grounds.
+It is rumored that Kabar, Rudolph Valentino's Alsatian Doberman, haunts the grounds.
 He has been heard barking and panting, and has even been felt licking unsuspecting visitors' hands.

 Rudolph Valentino died on August 23, 1926 in a New York hospital.
 At that precise moment three thousand miles across the country, Kabar let out such an unearthly howl that Beatrice Lillie who was driving past the estate heard it and almost drove off the road.
 Kabar would out live his master until February 2, 1929.
 A large lavish ceremony was held at the cemetery when he was laid to rest.

 Besides running across Kabar at the cemetery, he was also encountered at Valentino's mansion on May 6th, 1948 when several spiritualists had gathered to celebrate Valentino's birthday.
 During the night, several mediums reported seeing the dog, and he supposedly leapt through a closed window.